weibeld/k1s/README.md

-# The world's simplest Kubernetes dashboard
+# k1s: the world's simplest Kubernetes dashboard

 A command-line based Kubernetes "dashboard" displaying the Pods in a given namespace in real-time.

-The dashboard is implemented as a [Bash script](dashboard.sh) with less than 30 lines of code.
+The dashboard is implemented as a [Bash script](k1s.sh) with about 30 lines of code.

 ![Screencast](assets/screencast.gif)